-The UK Safer Internet Centre has published guidance as to what "appropriate" might look like:
+The UK Safer Internet Centre has published guidance as to what 'appropriate' might look like:

 Whilst filtering and monitoring are an important part of the online safety picture for schools and colleges to consider, it is only one part.
 Governors should consider a whole school approach to online safety.
-This will include a clear policy on the use of mobile technology in the school (Keeping Children Safe in Education 2023, page 367).
+This will include a clear policy on the use of mobile technology in the school (KCSIE 2024, page 367).
 Our E-safety & ICT Policy can be found here.

-Many children have unlimited and unrestricted access to the internet via 3G and 4G in particular and the school and college should carefully consider how this is managed on their premises.
+Many children have unlimited and unrestricted access to the internet and the school should carefully consider how this is managed on their premises.
 Whilst it is essential that governing bodies ensure that appropriate filters and monitoring systems are in place, they should be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.